-Because of the structure of amiodarone it takes a long time (weeks to months) for levels of the drug to build up in the body.
-You will usually be asked to take a 200mg tablet three times a day for one week, then twice a day for one week and then once a day thereafter.
+Because of the structure of amiodarone, it takes a long time (weeks to months) for levels of the drug to build up in the body.
+We will start with getting you to take 200mg three times a day for one week.
+This will then be reduced to twice a day for one week, and then one a day afterwards.

-Although generally well tolerated, amiodarone can cause the following side effects:
+Although generally well tolerated, amiodarone can cause some side effects.

-When taking amiodarone the skin can take on a greyish / blue tinge when your skin comes into contact with sunlight.
-Your skin may also become more sensitive to sunburn.
-Wearing sunblock and hats will help to prevent this.
-As amiodarone remains in the body for a long time it may be necessary to continue using sun block for a few months after stopping it.
+Amiodarone can make the skin have a greyish/blue look when it comes into contact with sunlight.
+Your skin may also be more sensitive to getting sunburnt, so it is important to wear plenty of sunblock and protective clothing.
+As amiodarone remains in the body for a long time, you may need to continue using sunblock for a few months after you stop taking the drug.

-The thyroid gland produces a hormone, which controls the body’s metabolism.
-Amiodarone can affect this gland making it both overactive (this occurs in about 2 per cent of people taking amiodarone) or under active (this occurs in about 6 per cent of people taking amiodarone).
+The thyroid gland produces a hormone which controls the body’s metabolism.
+Amiodarone can affect this gland making it both overactive or underactive.
+An overactive thyroid happens to about two per cent of patients and an underactive thyroid happens to about six per cent of patients.
 Your doctor will take regular blood tests to check if either of these has developed.

-If you experience symptoms of extreme tiredness or restlessness, you should contact your GP to discuss this further.
-Your doctor will arrange for you to have blood tests if these have not already been done.
-Both an underactive and an overactive thyroid can be treated with medications.
-If you develop an overactive thyroid it is likely that we will need to stop the amiodarone.
+If you experience symptoms of extreme tiredness or restlessness, contact your GP to discuss this further.
+Your doctor will arrange for you to have blood tests if you have not already had them.
+Both underactive and overactive thyroids can be treated with medications.
+If you develop an overactive thyroid, we may tell you to stop taking amiodarone.

 Amiodarone can cause problems with thickening (fibrosis) of the lungs, which may be irreversible.
 The risk of this occurring increases if you have been on the medication for a long time.
-If you experience shortness of breath, you should arrange to see your GP as soon as possible.
+If you experience shortness of breath, see your GP as soon as you can.

-Amiodarone causes problems with the function of the liver in rare cases.
+Amiodarone can cause problems with the function of the liver in rare cases.
 Your doctor will perform regular blood tests to check that your liver function is normal.
-If you experience jaundice (yellowing of the skin) or new nausea and vomiting, you should arrange to see your GP as soon as possible.
+If you experience jaundice (yellowing of the skin) or new nausea and vomiting, see your GP as soon as possible.

 Other side effects

-You may notice that when you are first started on amiodarone it causes some gastrointestinal disturbances, such as nausea and vomiting.
-This should settle within a few days, but if you continue to have problems, you should contact your GP.
-It is also not unusual for people to get taste disturbances and a metallic taste in the mouth.
-Again, if this is causing you concern, you should see your GP.
+When you first start taking amiodarone, you may experience some nausea and vomiting.
+This should settle within a few days, but if you continue to have problems, contact your GP.
+You may also get some taste disturbances, like a metallic taste in your mouth.
+This is not uncommon for people taking amiodarone, but if you are concerned, see your GP.

-When you are first started on amiodarone you will have a blood test performed to check your liver and thyroid function.
+When you start taking amiodarone, you will have a blood test to check your liver and thyroid function.
 You will also have a chest X-ray if you have not had one recently.
 Your GP will then recheck your liver and thyroid function every six months.

 Amiodarone can interact with many medications and herbal medicines.
-Therefore, it is very important that your GP and pharmacist are aware of all the medicines you are taking (including herbal products).
+So it is very important that your GP and pharmacist are aware of all the medicines you are taking (including herbal products).

-We may recommend that your statin dose and digoxin is reduced and, if you are taking warfarin, the addition of amiodarone will cause your INR to increase and your warfarin dose will need to be reduced accordingly.
+We may recommend reducing your statin dose and digoxin intake.
+If you are taking warfarin, amiodarone will cause your INR to increase, so we will reduce your warfarin dose.

 If you notice any of the following you should contact your GP as soon as possible: